Vector spaces

 Note that spaces that are isomorphic are not necessarily equal.
 One can be a dual space, and the other a normal space, or one can be an instance of ProductSpace, while the other is an ElementarySpace.
 There will exist (infinitely) many isomorphisms between the corresponding spaces, but in general none of those will be canonical.

 There are also a number of convenience functions to create isomorphic spaces.
 The function fuse(V1, V2, ...) or fuse(V1 ⊗ V2 ⊗ ...) returns an elementary space that is isomorphic to V1 ⊗ V2 ⊗ ....
 The function flip(V::ElementarySpace) returns a space that is isomorphic to V but has isdual(flip(V)) == isdual(V'), i.e. if V is a normal space than flip(V) is a dual space. flip(V) is different from dual(V) in the case of GradedSpace.
 It is useful to flip a tensor index from a ket to a bra (or vice versa), by contracting that index with a unitary map from V1 to flip(V1).
-We refer to Index operations for further information.
+We refer to the reference on vector space methods for further information.
 Some examples:

 julia> ℝ^3 ≾ ℝ^5true